kumar8074/kumar8074/README.md

 # 💫 About Me:
 I'm a Machine Learning Engineer and AI Developer passionate about creating intelligent systems and developer tools.
-My work bridges deep learning, natural language processing, and AI-driven developer experiences.
+My work bridges MLOps, deep learning, natural language processing, and AI-driven developer experiences.

 ## 🧠 My Top Projects
 * **HyperSpectral-AI**: Advanced hyperspectral image classification using CNNs and autoencoders for applications in remote sensing and environmental monitoring.